ucan-wg/spec/README.md

 A resource is some data or process that has an address.
 It can be anything from a row in a database, a user account, storage quota, email address, etc.

-## 2.2 Action
+## 2.2 Ability

-An action MUST be performed against some resource.
-Each action MAY have its own semantics.
-For example, actions MAY be unary, support a hierarchy, be monotone, form partial orders, etc. In addition, actions MAY be general and applicable to many kinds of resources or tied to a specific one.
+An ability MUST be performed against some resource.
+Each ability MAY have its own semantics.
+For example, abilities MAY be unary, support a hierarchy, be monotone, form partial orders, etc. In addition, abilities MAY be general and applicable to many kinds of resources or tied to a specific one.

-For instance, `wnfs/APPEND` is an action for WebNative filesystem paths.
-The action `wnfs/OVERWRITE` also implies the capacity to append.
+For instance, `wnfs/APPEND` is an ability for [WebNative filesystem](https://github.com/WebNativeFileSystem/spec) paths.
+The ability `wnfs/OVERWRITE` also implies the capacity to append.
 An email has no such tiered relationship.
 One can `email/SEND`, but there is no concept of a "super send."

 ## 2.3 Capability

-A capability is the association of an "action" to a "resource": `resource x action`
+A capability is the association of an "ability" to a "resource": `resource x ability`

 ## 2.4 Capability Scope